ccbogel/QualCoder/README.md

 Fedora has python 3.14 installed already.
 There is a problem with access VLC from python.
 The software crashes, we are unable to find a solution to this.
 So audio and video are not recommended to be used within a Qualcoder project on Fedora.

 1. Download and unzip the Qualcoder folder.

-Then `cd` to the QualCoder folder.
+2. Then `cd` to the QualCoder folder.

+For example you might be in this folder, where you unzipped QualCoder:

+yourcomputer:~Downloads/QualCoder-3.8.2

+3a.
+Instead of the commands from 3b. onwards, run the shell file which will run all these below commands.
+Make this file executable (Right-click and select Properties), then type the below command and press Enter:

+`./run_from_source_Linux.sh`

-2. Set up virtual environment and install python modules.
+3b.
+Set up virtual environment and install python modules.
 The virtual environment will be in its own folder called env.
 Installing required modules takes a while.

-For example you might be in this folder, where you unzipped QualCoder:

-yourcomputer:~Downloads/QualCoder-3.8.2

 ```
 python -m venv env